ajschumacher/ajschumacher.github.io/20170509-building_tensorflow_systems_from_components/index.md

 TensorFlow is a tool.
 It's a very general tool, on the one hand.
 It's also a tool with lots of pieces.
 You can use [some](/20170312-use_only_what_you_need_from_tensorflow/) of the pieces.
 Or you can fire TensorFlow altogether!

 We'll look at several specific aspects of TensorFlow.
 Maybe you'll want to use them.
 Maybe you won't.
 The hope is that you'll be more comfortable with what's available and able to decide what to apply when.

+If you like [Rich Hickey words](https://www.infoq.com/presentations/Simple-Made-Easy), maybe I'm trying to decomplect the strands within TensorFlow so they can be understood individually.

 -----